-On Wednesday March 30th, it's our chance to acknowledge our veterans and to break that silence which should have never existed.
-On Welcome Home Vietnam Veterans day, all Americans have the opportunity to say "thank you" to those who served and who came back wounded in so many ways.
-The scars remain, but it's time to shake the hand of a hero and applaud them as our country failed to do many years ago.
-Visit the official site at http://www.whvvd.org/
+Wednesday March 30th, is a chance to acknowledge our veterans and to break that silence which should have never existed.
+On Welcome Home Vietnam Veterans day, let us join together as Americans and take the time to say "thank you" to those who served.
+Thousands of lives were lost, and for those who returned, the scars have never faded.
+It's time to shake the hand of a hero and acknowledge them as our country failed to do so long ago.

-Some background on WHVVD: The letter shown below is from Mr. Ramos, a gentleman who has been working for over a decade to have Welcome Home Vietnam Veterans Day established as an annual observation.
-Written in March of 2015, the letter from José G. Ramos explains that since 2000 his efforts and goals have been to see this date acknowledged.
-Frustrated, their event was cancelled and still today, this remains unfinished business.
+Some background on WHVVD: Mr. José Ramos, an Army combat medic, has been working for over a decade to have Welcome Home Vietnam Veterans Day established as an annual observation.
+His tireless efforts served to raise awareness for having an official date set aside to honor our Vietnam Veterans.
+Written in March of 2015, the letter explains that since 2000 his efforts and goals have been to see this date acknowledged.
+Frustrated by a lack of interest, their event was cancelled.

-For all those who served, suffered, and came home with scars of so many kinds, that is an insult.
+For all those who served, suffered, and came home with scars of so many kinds, it seems an insult to still not have a day to mark this observance.
 It's past time to appreciate the sacrifices made by all who served; it's up to us to step forward and acknowledge those men and women from so many years ago.
 We salute their courage and we honor their service - not only on March 30th, but everyday going forward.
 Never pass up the chance to thank a veteran for your freedom!

-March 30th, 2015: Cards for our heroes were handed out at the American Legion which along with the VVA Chapter 851, hosts an event each year.
+March 30th, 2015: Cards for heroes handed out at the American Legion in Ocean City, MD, who along with VVA Chapter 851, hosts an event each year.

-It was an honor to visit with these soldiers; Nelson Kelly of the Ocean City VVA Chapter 1091 and another veteran reading a card.
-Visit their website at https://www.facebook.com/oceancityvva1091
+It was an honor to visit with these soldiers.
+Pictured here is Nelson Kelly, president of Ocean City VVA Chapter 1091, along with another veteran reading a card at least year's event.